realxujiang/realxujiang/README.md

 I'm also a big fan of Rust language and try to involve the Rust community.

-Currently I am working on the database engine of pandadb at @[hetudb](https://github.com/hetudb).
+Currently I am working on the database engine of panda at @[hetudb](https://github.com/hetudb).

 I used to worked in the Snowberg team at Alibaba and am responsible for developing query engine and storage features.